Deborah Archibald, health and wellbeing specialist at RSSB, shares her tips for keeping your brain healthy into old age.

 The brain is the most complex organ in our bodies and weighs almost three pounds – about the same as four soup cans.
-It needs more oxygen than any other organ and uses almost 30 per cent of our body’s stores of glucose.
+It needs more oxygen than any other organ and uses almost 30% of our body’s stores of glucose.

 What we eat, stress, difficulty sleeping, shift work, an inactive lifestyle, alcohol, some medications and head trauma can all affect our brain.
 Simple lifestyle changes can help keep your brain in the best of health.